-Children are set a weekly homework task in order to strengthen their learning in Mathematics.
-In Years 1, 2, 3 and 4 the children are given weekly 'Maths Missions' to explore Maths at home.
-In Years 5 and 6 the children are given homework tasks.
-Each task directly links with the current unit of learning for each Maths group and problem solving and reasoning are integral to all homework tasks.
-This school year we will be using SeeSaw to share Maths homework and respond to the children's work.
+Children in Years 2-6 are set a weekly homework task in order to strengthen their learning in Mathematics.
 We also place emphasis on learning Times Tables facts as part of our weekly homework and as a school we subscribe to Times Tables Rockstars to motivate the children to practise their recall of multiplication and division facts.